VasaniAman/ai_german_translator/README.md

 # AI German Translator

 I have used HuggingFace and Gradio to help this project come alive.
-If you would like to run it on your local machines, these are the dependencies you will need:
+If you would like to run it on your local machine, these are the dependencies you will need:

 ## Dependencies